CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/xchain-gauges/RootGaugeFactory.md

 ### `get_implementation`
 !!! description "`RootGaugeFactory.get_implementation() -> address: view`"

     Getter for the `RootGauge` implementation contract.
+This implementation contract is used to deploy new `RootGauge` contracts using

     Returns: implementation address (`address`).